jsalsman/EduChat/README.md

 ## Getting Started

-1. Fork this template to create your own instance
+1. Fork this repo to create your own instance
 2. Add your Google API key in the Secrets tool (Environment Variables) with the key name `FREE_GEMINI_API_KEY`
 3. Click the "Run" button to start the Streamlit app